 - Will you be willing to return the stray to his rightful owner if they turn up, even after you’ve begun to form an attachment to the dog?

-If your answer is, “no” to either of these questions, you should hand the stray in at a rescue center or shelter.
+If your answer is, “no” to either of these questions, you should hand the stray in to a rescue center or shelter.

 Although it may seem like a charitable thing to do, rescuing a stray dog is not something that should be taken on lightly.
 If you want to keep the dog, you must take reasonable steps to ensure that he doesn’t have a worried owner waiting at home for news of their “lost” pet.